leifos-gmbh/ViteroLPCron/README.md

 [ILIAS MantisBT](http://www.ilias.de/mantis/search.php?project_id=3&category=Vitero)

 ### Quick Installation Guide
-1. Copy the content of this folder in <ILIAS_directory>/Customizing/global/plugins/Services/Cron/CronHook/ViteroLPCron
+1. Copy the content of this folder to <ILIAS_directory>/Customizing/global/plugins/Services/Cron/CronHook/ViteroLPCron

-2. Access to ILIAS and go to the administration page.
+2. Login to ILIAS with an administrator account.

-3. Select "Plugins" in the menu on the right.
+3. Open "Administration -> Extending ILIAS -> Plugins".

-5. Look for the ViteroLPCron plugin in the table and hit the "Action" button and select "Update".
+5. Find the Vitero plugin in the table, open the "Actions Menu" and select "Install".

-6. When ILIAS update the plugin, hit the "Action" button and select "Activate" that will appear instead of the "Update" link.
+6. After the installation is complete, open the "Actions Menu" and select "Activate".

+7. The plugin will be listed in the table of available cron jobs (Administration -> System Settings & Maintenence -> General Settings -> Cron Jobs").